asm0dey/why-kotlin-spark-soscon/index.md

 - Started to look for data-related projects
 - Started to read about DBs
 - Moved from Team Lead to Data Engineer

 ---

+# Data engineers

+Those who build your data pipelines
+And your storage

+---

+# What did I have

+- Java
+- Kotlin
+- Scala
+- Groovy
+- bash, XML, YAML :smile:

+Sparse experience with other languages

+---

+# What did I have

+- Core Java
+- GC
+- Lots of debug experience
+- Distributed systems
+- Architecture

+---
 <!-- _class: lead -->